memiscavage/regex-tutorial/email-regex-gist.md

 ### Character Escapes

 Character escapes are utilized with a backslash (\) in regex and function as a way to tell the regex to search literally for the character following a backslash.
 For example, a square bracket is used to start a string but if we were to type out '\[', the regex will search for a square bracket instead.
+In the email regex, we have a backslash preceding a . '\.' so our expression knows to search for a top-level domain such as '.com', '.edu', etc.

 ## Author